rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/RStudio.md

 You can use RStudio by:

- * Running the _normal_ a.k.a. non-server version of RStudio on your local computer and
+ * Running the _normal_ a.k.a. _desktop_ a.k.a. non-server version of RStudio on your local computer and
  * using the [```remoteR```](https://cran.r-project.org/web/packages/remotes/index.html) R-package to create an R-session on {{ slurm_cluster_name | capitalize }}
  * off loading the data processing from your local computer to {{ slurm_cluster_name | capitalize }} via the remote R-session created with ```remoteR```